LLM in Innovation, Technology and the Law

 Due to high demand, this programme operates a gathered field approach to admissions, with two application deadlines as noted below.

-We strongly recommend that you apply as early as possible, especially if you intend to apply for funding.
+Each application round has a decision deadline, also listed below, but note that we will make as many offers as possible to the strongest candidates on an ongoing basis, in advance of the published decision deadline.
+We strongly recommend that you apply as early as possible, especially if you intend to apply for funding or a visa.
 Applications may close earlier than published deadlines if there is exceptionally high demand.
 If you are considering applying for our pre-sessional English Language programme, please make sure you apply in Round 1.

 Selection deadlines